The Financial Samurai podcast episode 2: is paying down debt considered savings?

 I've created a Financial Samurai iTunes channel to subscribe to.
 This way, if you prefer listening, you can always get the latest audio version delivered directly to your iPhone.
 As of now, the channel can only carry the latest five podcasts.

-Further, I’ve created a Financial Samurai Podcast Page that has every single podcast I’ve published, including the links to the respective posts.
+Further, I've created a Financial Samurai Podcast Page that has every single podcast I've published, including the links to the respective posts.
 Bookmark it or search for it in my search box.
-I’ll be updating this page once a week.
+I'll be updating this page once a week.
+It is the best personal finance podcast today.

 Recommendation To Build Wealth